boo62/boo62.github.io/blog/posts/fits-of-overlapping-5x5-zones.rst

 agreement between the zones.

-How can a Bayesian approach help us deal with local minima that are far apart compared to a genetic algoritm?
+How can a Bayesian approach help us deal with local minima that are far apart compared to a genetic algorithm?

 ..
   If we have two (or more) local minima, fairly far appart, that we are4